MeganNyhan/CI_PP3_Battleships/README.md

 ### User Experience:

 ### Target Audience
 <p> The target audience for this site is quite broad.
-The centre itself offers printing, graphic design, bookeeping, social prescribing, room rental, and support for the over 65's.
-On the daily, the centre would have members of the public from varied backgrounds, technical abilities and age groups. </p>
+Hangman is a game that is easily understanded by those who play it, but as the topic of the game is teh Irish counties, this restricts those that can play the game.
+Because of this the target audience of this game is limited to residents of Ireland and those that have access to a computer - which is still quite broad. </p>

 ### User Requirements
-<p>As I have mentioned, we have a very large/ varied target audience, and becasue of this the site has to be simple in design and very accessible.
-They way I have tackled this are as follows:</p>
+<p>As I have mentioned, we have a very large/ yet restricted target audience, and becasue of this the site has to be simple in design and very accessible, to those who have computers and have geographical knowledge of Ireland.
+Aiding this knowledge I have created a game with:</p>
 <ul>
-    <li>Simple navigation that is non-ambiguous</li>
-    <li>Have skimmable text in paragraphs so that users can easily and quickly find what they are looking for.</li>
-    <li>Simple presentation of content on the page that make logical sense. </li>
-    <li>A functional responsive wesite that allow the user to view the site regardless of screen size. </li>
-    <li>A straightforward and professional form that allows users to easily contact the business.</li>
+    <li> Straightforward navigation through intro and game play, including a possibility to replay the game.</li>
+    <li>The game has real time feedback for users which allows them to understand if their guess is right, wrong or invalid.</li>
+    <li> The option to personalise the game by entering your name. <li>
 </ul>

 ### User Stories

 ### First time and Recurring Stories
 <ol>
-    <li>As a user, I want to be able to view the services that I can avail of in my local community.</li>
+    <li>As a user, I want to be able to play the hangman game that will test my knowledge of the Irish counties.</li>
-    <li>As a user, I want to know where I can get a avail of printing in my area.</li>
+    <li>As a user, I want to be able to use the game as a spelling test to revise for Irish Geography quizes at school.</li>
-    <li>As a user with the view of visting the office, I want to know exactly where it is located.</li>
+    <li>As a user, I would like to be able to personalise the game and enter my name.</li>
-    <li>As a user who not tech savy, I want to be able to read, understand and navigate an easy and understandable website.</li>
+    <li>As a user who not tech savy, I want to be able know heo to play the game with very little technical advancity.</li>
-        <li>As a user who doesn't understand websites, I want to easily find a phone number for the office so I can contact them.
+        <li>As a user who doesn't understand websites, I want to easily see if I have guessed the question wrong or right.
     </li>
-    <li>As a user who owns a local business, I want to contact them get a quote for the price of business cards.</li>
+    <li>As a user, i want real time feedback telling me if my guess was right or wrong.</li>
 </ol>

 ### Site's Owner Stories
 <ol>
-    <li>As the owner of the site, I want my potential customers to have a place where they can view the services I offer. </li>
+    <li>As the owner of the site, I want my potential users to have a place where they can enter their name that will be linked to a database that will show me how long the user has stayed on the website.</li>
-    <li>As the owner, I want to have an online platform that can be a hub of information for the locals in the area.</li>
+    <li>As the owner, I want to have a game that will create a positive experience for the players of the game.</li>
-    <li>As the owner, I want a website that is accessible to anyone.</li>
+    <li>As the owner, I want a game that is accessible to anyone.</li>
-    <li>As the owner, I want a site that will encourage my customers to use the services we have to offer.</li>
-    <li> As the owner, I want a site that will have the potential to be built upon in the future.</li>
+    <li>As the owner, I want a game that, will offer the user real time feedback and will record if the user guessed the word right or got it wrong in a database.</li>
-    <li> As the owner, I want the customers to easily locate the company.</li>
 </ol>

 ### Flow Chart